Logic-py/python-template/README.md

 Once installed, the hooks will run automatically before each commit.

-### Pre-Commit Hooks Configuration
+### Pre-commit Hooks Configuration

 This repository uses pre-commit hooks to enforce code quality and standards before committing changes.
-Below is a high-level overview of the configured hooks.
+Here’s an overview of the configured hooks:

 #### 1. Commitlint Hook

-- **Purpose:** Ensures commit messages adhere to defined conventions for consistency and clarity.
+- **Purpose**: Ensures commit messages adhere to defined conventions for consistency and clarity.

 #### 2. Local Hooks

-- **Ruff Format:** Automatically formats Python code according to specified rules.
+- **Ruff Format**: Automatically formats Python code according to specified rules.
-- **Ruff Lint:** Performs linting to catch potential errors and maintain coding standards.
+- **Ruff Lint**: Performs linting to catch potential errors and maintain coding standards.
-- **Mypy Type Check:** Checks type annotations for consistency and correctness in Python code.
+- **Mypy Type Check**: Checks type annotations for consistency and correctness in Python code.

-#### Resources

 For more information on pre-commit, visit [pre-commit.com](https://pre-commit.com).